 Visit the Inlaid woods museum and its shops.
 Sorrento’s artisans made Magnificent boxes and paintings with different wood colors.

 You can have fun preparing local food by yourself while learning the secrets of the local cuisine while preparing the most delicious pasta.

 Saint Agnello public space with a view

-Sip a cocktail observing the most beautiful sunsets, from the terrace of the sky bar at Hotel Mediterraneo, or the Bar Della Colona in the Hotel Lorelei, or from the shared balcony in Sant’Angelo in front of the Hotel Mediterraneo.
+Sip a cocktail while observing the most beautiful sunsets from the terrace of the sky bar at Hotel Mediterraneo, the Bar Della Colona in Hotel Lorelei, or the shared balcony in Sant’Angelo in front of the Hotel Mediterraneo.